OUR HISTORY

 Acquisition

-Homère Clément became the owner of the Domaine de l’Acajou, which he bought at auction.
+Homère Clément became the owner of the Acajou Estate, which he bought at auction.
 He moved into the main house with his family and became a sugar cane planter.

 1917